-Hand made in gilding metal, nylon and silver plate, one off.
+Handmade in gilding metal, nylon & silver plate.

-Once I'd marked out the metal I pierced out a blank, hand scored it scored, folded and silver soldered it along the inside of the fold lines.
-I soldered supports on the inside to make sure they stayed parallel and in place.
+I marked out the metal with a scribe and I pierced-out the blank.
+Then I scored 45o grooves required to fold the metal parts to 90o using a scoring tool I made for the job.
+I folded the edges up and silver soldered along the inside of the fold lines.
+Then I soldered supports on the inside to make sure they were parallel and stayed in place.

 Each side was fabricated in this way.
 The inside edges of the metal parts were chamfered using needle files to fit exactly the curve of the metal hemisphere ready for silver soldering.